 In embryogenesis, malformations and cancer can result when the complex mechanochemical mechanisms go wrong.
 My role is to investigate the role of Ca2+ signalling in the development of the central nervous system (CNS) in embryos by developing computational models.

 During the development of the CNS, cells undergo a dramatic shape change termed Apical Constriction.
 When Apical Constriction goes amiss, it can result in Spina Bifida - the second most frequent embryo malformation.
-I aim to elucidate the mechanism of Apical Constriction and, ultimately, inform clinical practice in order to reduce the number of cases with Spina Bifida.
+I aim to elucidate the mechanism of Apical Constriction and, ultimately, inform clinical practice in order to reduce the number of cases with malformations.

 Modelling Calcium Signalling in Embryogenesis